'Downton Abbey' Sequel? Julian Fellowes Talks Doing Another Film

 Without spoiling what happens in the movie, it does provide a proper send-off to the franchise while also keeping the doors open thanks to some unexpected developments and the introduction of new characters that would make a welcome return as recurring supporting players.
 But ultimately, it comes down to having a good idea that inspires Fellowes to write something and the rest of the creative team and cast to get involved.

-“It’s wonderful to have fans wanting it, [but] that can’t be the only reason,” says director Michael Engel, who helmed several episodes of the series in addition to the film.
+“It’s wonderful to have fans wanting it, [but] that can’t be the only reason,” says director Michael Engler, who helmed several episodes of the series in addition to the film.
 “Certainly it wouldn’t happen if there wasn't a success at the box office.”

-“The fans have to get out and see it in the theaters,” producer Gareth Neame says, echoing Engel’s sentiment.
+“The fans have to get out and see it in the theaters,” producer Gareth Neame says, echoing Engler’s sentiment.
 “If people come out in big numbers and come see us in theaters then there’s no reason we couldn’t do another.”

 While success at the box office is yet to be determined, the cast all sounds game to do it.
 At the premiere, Dockery, Fox, Leech and Logan all said they “absolutely would” do another, while teasing that Smith may be the holdout.
 “You just have to talk to the notorious Maggie,” Leech quips.
 Meanwhile, Fox went as far as suggesting that fans could finally see Andy and Daisy getting married.
 “Right around the next one, maybe we’ll see a wedding.”